 “I Can Only Imagine” is the best selling Christian single of all time.
-Since the song’s original release in 1999, it has sold over 200 million copies.
-With a boost from the movie telling the origins of the song, starring Michael Finley as Bart Millard (the song’s writer and singer) and Dennis Quaid as Bart’s father, it has now sold in excess of three million digital downloads.
-This song has been certified triple platinum by the Recording Industry Association of America.
+Since the song’s original release in 1999, it has sold over 2.5 million copies.
+With a boost from the movie telling the origins of the song, starring Michael Finley as Bart Millard (the song’s writer and singer) and Dennis Quaid as Bart’s father, it has now sold in excess of two and a half million digital downloads as well.
+This song has been certified quadruple platinum by the Recording Industry Association of America.

 From the first time I heard the song, I felt drawn into its emotion.
 “I can only imagine what it will be like, when I walk by Your side.
 I can only imagine what my eyes will see—when Your face is before me.”
 Mr. Millard wrote this song several years after his father had died from cancer.
 He penned these lyrics while thinking about his father being in a better place (heaven).